The older kids get, the more clever they become.

 Positive discipline is not just a good punishment for 5 year olds, it is a complete behavioral management technique that works into adulthood and beyond!
 Think about it… you even get reviewed in your job, right?

 Your 5 year old now has a good understanding of the consequences.
-They know that being bad leads to punishment, and being good (hopefully) leads to positive praise.
+When a child is mean and rude, it leads to punishment.
+Being good (hopefully) leads to positive praise.

-Give your 5 year old a clear consequence for bad behavior.
+Give your 5 year old clear and natural consequences for bad behavior.
 The most important thing is that you make the consequence believable, and something that you will 100% go through with.
 Empty threats will only backfire on you, don’t do it!

 Genuinely think about a consequence that you will carry out, and tell them straight what it is.
 If your 5 year old misbehaves, carry it out.